 - Murano glass chandeliers are a feature of most luxury hotels in Italy – even today.

 - Alessia Fuga is a young Venetian woman making glass jewellery.
-She has a studio on Murano, speaks excellent englis and offers glass-making sessions. www.alessiafuga.com
+She has a studio on Murano, speaks excellent English and offers glass-making sessions. www.alessiafuga.com

-- Dale Chihuly has popularised ‘art sculpture’ his work is exhibited all over the globe. www.chihuly.com
+- In the USA – Dale Chihuly has popularised ‘art sculpture’ and exhibited all over the globe. www.chihuly.com

 For more on Venice – articles written by www.educated-traveller.com over the last five years……

 7 thoughts on “Murano, Venice – the island of glass-makers”